best portable power stations 2025

 How much solar do I really need?

-Think math, not magic.
-800–1,000 W of panels on a clear day will refill a mid-size station by late afternoon.
-For the big boys (4–8 kWh), think in kilowatts, not “a couple foldables.”
+800–1,000 W of panels on a clear day refills a mid-size station by late afternoon.
+For 4–8 kWh banks, think in kilowatts.

 Can these run my AC or well pump?

-Yes—if you choose a unit with true 240V and sufficient surge/continuous output (e.g., DELTA Pro 3 or Anker F3800).
-Budget units like DELTA 3 Plus are for 120V essentials.
+Yes—choose true 240V with sufficient surge/continuous output (e.g., DELTA Pro 3 or Anker F3800).
+Budget units are for 120V essentials.

 What UPS switchover time should I look for?